novacbn/svelte-image-crop/README.md

     }

     function on_reset_click(event) {
-        // Finally we can reset everything to defaults to start over with the original image.
-And
+        // Finally we can reset everything to defaults to start over with the original image. if (src !== DEFAULT_IMAGE_SRC) URL.revokeObjectURL(src);
-        // if the currently loaded image doesn't match our default, we need to destroy the disposable
-        // URL to prevent memory leaks
-        if (src !== DEFAULT_IMAGE_SRC) URL.revokeObjectURL(src);

         blob = null;